jadecobra/python_tdd_exercises/source/data_structures/none/none.rst

 * :ref:`what causes AttributeError<what causes AttributeError?>`
 * :ref:`what None is and is not<what is None?>`

-:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the assertion_error project?<what are booleans?>`
+:ref:`Would you like to use the assertIsNotNone and assertIsNone methods with the assertion_error project?<AssertionError 3: use assertIsNotNone and assertIsNone>`

 ----